-- 1. Undo the two screws (1).

-- Pull apart the controller housing and the base.

-- If necessary, drill holes with the specified dimensions in the appropriate places.

-Fasten the base with four screws.

-- Perform electric wiring on the base as described in Chapter 5.4.

-- 5. Remount the controller housing.

-- 6. Tighten the two screws (1).
+- 1. Undo the two screws (1). - 2.
+Pull apart the controller housing and the base. - If necessary, drill holes with the specified dimensions in the appropriate places.
+Fasten the base with four screws. - 4.
+Perform electric wiring on the base as described in section 5.4. - 5.
+Remount the controller housing. - 6.
+Tighten the two screws (1).